-So, as you can see, there are multiple benefits of consuming a higher protein diet if your goal is weight loss… leaning out … fat loss … getting toned … or however you describe the state of having less body fat but maintaining a healthy and fit look.
+So, as you can see, there are multiple benefits from consuming a higher protein diet if your goal is "weight loss" … leaning out … fat loss … getting toned … or however you describe the state of having less body fat, but maintaining a healthy and fit look.

-All of these can help you burn more fat.
+All of these can help you reach your goals more quickly!

-If you are interested in fat loss (not just weight loss) conserving as much muscle or possibly even building some while in a deficit … and not starving while dieting … then I would make finding sources of protein a priority in your diet!
+If you are interested in fat loss (not just weight loss) and conserving as much muscle while in a deficit … and not starving while dieting … then I would make finding sources of protein a priority in your nutrition plan!

-If you need help figuring out how to work different protein sources into your diet, please feel free to contact us here at 1st Phorm Head Quarters where one of our NASM Certified Personal Trainers and NASM Certified Fitness Nutrition Specialists can help you out … for FREE!
-You can email us HERE or give us a call at 1-800-409-9732 Monday thru Friday, 6 am to 10 pm CST.
+If you need help figuring out how to work different protein sources into your diet, please feel free to contact us here at 1st Phorm Headquarters, where one of our NASM Certified Personal Trainers and NASM Certified Fitness Nutrition Specialists can help you out … for FREE!

 You can contact us HERE or give us a call at 1-800-409-9732 Monday thru Friday, 6 am to 10 pm CDT.ABOUT THE AUTHOR